daniyalareeb/daily_question/SETUP.md

 npm install
 ```

-This will automatically remove Firebase dependencies and install Supabase.
+This will install all required dependencies including Supabase.

 ### 4. Test Frontend Configuration